6. Private servants

 • a copy of the servant’s full-time employment contract;

-• if the private servant is covered by the social security regulations of their own country or of a third country, a statement to this effect by the authorities of their own country or of the third country;
+• if the private servant is covered by the social security regulations of their own country or of a third country, a statement to this effect from the authorities of their own country or of the third country;

 • in cases where the private servant is not covered by the social security regulations of their home country or a third country: evidence that the employer is registered with the tax authorities in the Netherlands as the servant’s employer;